Kanye West Updates Lyrics To ‘Ye’ Song To Mention Slavery

 Less than a week after the release of his eighth studio album, ye, Kanye West has apparently reworked the lead track on the project to now mention slavery, in reference to the controversial remarks he made to TMZ last month.

-“I Thought About Killing You,” the lead track on ye, was edited to now include a line that states “If I wasn’t shining so hard, wouldn’t be no shade/ Buckwheat-a** n****, it’s gon’ be otay/ Sorry, but I chose not to be no slave.”
+“I Thought About Killing You,” the lead track on ye, was edited to now include a line that states, “If I wasn’t shining so hard, wouldn’t be no shade/ Buckwheat-a** n****, it’s gon’ be otay/ Sorry, but I chose not to be no slave.”

 The last few words there reference the rapper’s controversial TMZ interview in which he suggested that slavery was a choice.

-The exact comment West made to the TMZ staff was “When you hear about slavery for 400 years—for 400 years?!
+The exact comment West made to the TMZ staff was, “When you hear about slavery for 400 years—for 400 years?!
 That sounds like a choice.
 Like, you was there for 400 years and it’s all of y’all?
 It’s like we’re mentally in prison.”

 Genius reported as well that Kim Kardashian West allegedly made a request of her husband to remove a lyric from ye on the car ride to the album listening event in Jackson Hole, Wyoming, last week.